Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

     > **Note:** The list can be filtered and sorted.

 10. From the filter menu, select the **Resource Group** filter and **select all** under the Value.
 Again from the filter menu, select **Recommendations**, uncheck the **select all** option under the Value, and then select the **Auditing on SQL Server should be enabled** and click on **Ok**.
-You can also use the search area within the filter to better find across the list.
+You can also use the search area within the filter to better find items across the list.
 When you are done exploring remember to clear your filter.

     > **Note**: If you don't see **Auditing on SQL Server should be enabled** in search results that means it is not loaded yet to recommendations and it could take up to 24 hours for all the recommendations to show up.
 It is possible that during lab time, this may not show up – which is the case sometimes.
 If you don't see the data in **Recommendations**, you can note down this step number then continue to the next exercise and verify this later.